Zadroga Act

 The diseases they developed, such as cancer, asthma, and chronic obstructive pulmonary disease, were severe enough to affect their ability to live comfortably day to day and earn a living.
 Members of Congress also heard first-hand testimony from first responders, police officers, firefighters, and debris removal crews that highlighted the need for compensation for pain and suffering and loss of earning potential, medical monitoring, and healthcare services.

-Zadroga VCF Claims & Payouts
+Zadroga VCF claims & payouts

 Any survivor or civilian is potentially eligible for compensation if they can prove they were present at the New York City Exposure Zone between September 11, 2001, and May 30, 2002.